What is Gutenberg

 We suggest continuing using the classic editor and use Gutenberg to build a couple of unpublished test pages to familiarise yourself with it.

-Eventually, you will have to switch over when WordPress cease support for the classic editor.
+Eventually, you will have to switch over when WordPress end support for the classic editor.

 Don't panic - The classic editor will be supported for at least 3 more years to allow themes, plugins and developers time to build in support.